containers/podman-desktop-extension-ai-lab/PACKAGING-GUIDE.md

 #### Recipes

 A recipe is a sample AI application that is packaged as one or several containers.
 It is built by AI Studio when the user chooses to download and run it on their workstation.
-It is provided as source code and AI Studio will make sure the container images are built prior to laucnhing the containers.
+It is provided as source code and AI Studio will make sure the container images are built prior to launching the containers.

 A recipe has the following attributes:
 - ```id```: a unique identifier to the recipe